frederic-perez/AmE-dictionary/data/dictionary.md

 __empty nester__ _He and wife Bekki areempty nesters._
 __empty-handed__ _adj_
 __empty-net/power-play/short-handed goal__
-__EMT__ _abbr_ Emergency medical technician: a person who is trained to give emergency medical care at the scene of an accident or in an ambulance.
 __emulate__ _v_
 __emulsified__ _v_
 __en masse__ _adv_ :two: In one group or body; all together: _The protesters marched en masse to the capitol._ _Cruz supporters are going to bolt to Rubio en masse._